maoberlehner/markus-oberlehner-net/content/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser.md

 Because of those reasons, testing back-end code is nowadays pretty common in many companies but writing unit tests for the front-end of things is still quite rare in my experience.
 But it doesn't have to be anymore, with tools like browser mocking and excellent test runners like ava, testing front-end code has become just as easy as testing back-end code.

-In the second part of this two part series we're going to see how to write acceptance tests for your web apps with TestCafe, how to automatically run them on Travis CI and how to implement full blown cross browser tests by integrating BrowserStack – stay tuned.
+In the second part of this two-part series we're going to see how to write acceptance tests for your web apps with TestCafe, how to automatically run them on Travis CI and how to implement full blown cross-browser tests by integrating BrowserStack – stay tuned.